JohnnyTing/rabida/README.md

 - `Delay And Timeout`:  can customize delay and timeout.
 - `AntiDetection`: default loaded anti_detetion script for current job. script sourced from [puppeteer-extra-stealth](https://github.com/berstend/puppeteer-extra/tree/master/packages/extract-stealth-evasions#readme)
-- `Strict Mode`: useragent、browser、platform must be matched，will be related chrome-mac if true
+- `Strict Mode`: useragent、browser、platform must be matched，will be related chrome-mac if true.
-- `Xpath`: specify xpath expression to lookup elements
+- `Xpath`: specify xpath expression to lookup elements.
-- `Iframe`: be able to specify the iframe selector
+- `Iframe`: be able to specify the iframe selector.
+- `Scroll`: scroll for current page.
+ScrollType is scrollBy and scrollTo. default is scrollBy, behave like window.scrollBy, window.scrollTo.

 ### Install